DevExpress-Examples/getting-started-with-devextreme-check-box/README.md

-# getting-started-with-devextreme-check-box
+# Getting Started with DevExtreme CheckBox

-This repository stores the source code for the Getting Started with DevExtreme CheckBox tutorial.
+This repository stores the source code for the following tutorial: [Getting Started with CheckBox](https://js.devexpress.com/Documentation/Guide/UI_Components/CheckBox/Getting_Started_with_CheckBox/).